Backing Local Firms Fund

 Phase 4 – Supporting Growers

-After planning permission approval, three enterprises began operating at Wern Farm, backed by partnership organisations and the wider horticulture network.
+After planning permission approval, three growers were recruited to live at Wern Farm and build horticulture enterprises, backed by partnership organisations and the wider horticulture network.

 This approach combined policy innovation, practical testing, partnership working, and community engagement.